Phone records suggest no Brown 'war' call to Murdoch

-The Cabinet Office keeps records of all calls made through the Downing Street switchboard.'One call'
+The Cabinet Office keeps records of all calls made through the Downing Street switchboard.

 Mr Murdoch told the Leveson Inquiry into press standards that Mr Brown had phoned him after one of his company's newspapers, the Sun, switched its backing to the Conservatives.